Relativistic distorted-wave analysis of the missing-energy spectrum measured with monochromatic $\nu_\mu$-$^{12}$C interactions at JSNS$^{2}$: Missing energy profile parameterization

 The second contribution is associated with the $s$-states, which $(e,e'p)$ experiments indicate to exhibit a large width.
 We abandoned the usual gaussian parameterization in favor of an asymmetric Maxwell-Boltzmann shape of the type

-with $\mu= 37.0$ MeV and $\sigma=$19 MeV.
+with $\mu= 37.0$ MeV, $\sigma=$19 MeV and where the condition $E_m \ge \mu -\sigma$ is imposed.
 In Fig.~\ref{fig:gauss_vs_mb} we compare the missing-energy profiles of a neutron in a $s$-state obtained using Gaussian and Maxwell-Boltzmann distributions.
 The two distributions are normalized at the same value, corresponding to $n_{1s1/2} =$ 1.74 nucleons.
 The Maxwell-Boltzmann distribution avoids the unphysical contribution at $E_m$ values below the nucleon emission threshold.

-The third contribution in our modeling of $\rho_\kappa\left(E_m\right)$ is related to the region of $E_m$ and $p_m$ where the effects of short-range correlations on the spectral function are significant~\cite{PhysRevC.110.054612}.
-We refer to this contribution as the “background” and parametrize it as follows to reproduce the high-energy tail reported in~\cite{PhysRevC.110.054612}:
+The third contribution in our modeling of $\rho_\kappa\left(E_m\right)$ is related to the region of $E_m$ and $p_m$ where the effects of short-range correlations on the spectral function are significant.
+This contribution would be strictly zero in the absence of NN correlations and its leading contribution comes from $2h1p$ states~\cite{BENHAR1994493}.
+Using this model, we include in an effective way the contribution of one nucleon emission from the correlated NN pairs in the nucleus.
+Although for large $p_m$ and $E_m$ there must be certainly emission of two nucleons, in the short-range correlation part of the spectral function we only consider that one nucleon is ejected.
+We refer to the contribution of two bound nucleons in a correlated pair to one-nucleon knockout as the “background,” and parametrize it as follows in order to reproduce the high-energy tail reported in~\cite{PhysRevC.110.054612}:

 for $ 26 < E_m < 100 $ MeV, and

 for $ 100 < E_m < 300$ MeV.
 The parameters values are $n_b = 0.02$, $b = 0.0109$ MeV$^{-1}$, $w = 0.022$ MeV$^{-1}$ and $x_{\textnormal{cut}} = 100$ MeV.